dvinubius/scaffold-eth-examples/README.md

-# 🏗 Scaffold-ETH - Dynamic Multi-Contract Starter Kit
+# 🏗 Scaffold-ETH - Dynamic Multi-Contract dApp

 > A Starter Kit for dApps where **users** can create and manage multiple contracts